fordfrog/apgdiff/README.md

 #### New Features
 * Added support for ALTER SEQUENCE OWNED BY (patch by Mikhail Petrov).
+* Added support for CREATE TRIGGER ...
+UPDATE OF column.

 #### Fixes
 * Fixed issue with comments not being added on newly created columns.